fttlov/JCAdvance/README.md

 You have to admit, Gyro aiming with a two-handed gamepad and with Joy-Cons is based on different concepts.
 Two handed: "Fine-tuning", adjustment by gyro for classic aiming.
 Joy-con's - free hand full Gyro aiming.

 ## What's new:
 - Config.exe.
-All primary settings, mapping buttons now can be configured via GUI
+All primary settings, mapping buttons and hotkeys now can be configured via GUI
 <details>
   <summary><b>Spoiler</b></summary>